aimanbaharum/malaysia-generalelection-server/README.md

 Malaysia Elections Data API
 =============================
 This serves as a means to provide Open Data access for Malaysia General Election information.
-Currently, information, it only serves seats information (Parliament and States).
+Currently, it only serves seats information (both Parliament and State).
 More information like election results, candidates will be coming soon.
 Stay tunes.

 API
 ---